Home CaliforniaCalifornia – General info

 Geography:

-California borders Oregon to the north, Nevada and Arizona to the east, Baja California Norte to the south, and the Pacific Ocean to the west.
+California is bordered by Oregon to the north, Nevada and Arizona to the east, the Mexican state of Baja California Norte to the south, and the Pacific Ocean to the west.
 The Colorado River forms the border with Arizona.
-California has a share in several landscape areas.
-On the narrow coastal plain join the Coast Ranges.
-They are followed by the California Longitudinal Valley to the east, bordered to the east by the Sierra Nevada and to the north by the cascade chain and the Klamath Mountains.
-The coastal area is tectonically very unstable, it often comes to earthquakes.
-In the southeast, California has a share in the Great Basin, to which u. a. the Death Valley and Mojave Desert.
+California has a share of several large scenic areas.
+The Coast Ranges are adjacent to the narrow coastal plain and are followed to the east by the California Longitudinal Valley, which is bounded to the east by the Sierra Nevada and to the north by the Cascade Range and the Klamath Mountains.
+The coastal area is tectonically very unstable, and earthquakes often occur here.
+In the southeast, California is part of the Great Basin, which includes Death Valley and the Mojave Desert.

-California is governed by the constitution of 1879.
-At the head of the executive is the governor, who is elected by the people for a term of four years.
+California is governed by the Constitution of 1879.
+The executive branch is headed by the governor, who is elected by the people for a four-year term.
 He can only be re-elected once.
 The legislature consists of a bicameral parliament composed of the Senate and the House of Representatives.
-The 40 members of the Senate are elected by the people for a term of four years, the 80 members of the House of Representatives for a term of two years.
-At federal level, California is represented by two senators and 52 MPs.
+The 40 members of the Senate are elected by the people for a four-year term, and the 80 members of the House of Representatives for a two-year term.
+At the federal level, California is represented by two senators and 52 representatives.
 In presidential elections, the state has 54 votes.
-Governor of the state since 2003 is the Austrian film actor Arnold Schwarzenegger, who belongs to the Republican Party.
+Since 2003, the governor of the state has been the Austrian-born film actor Arnold Schwarzenegger, who belongs to the Republican Party.

 Population:

 The population is about 36 million.
-California is the most populous state in the United States.
-The average population density is about 80 inhabitants per square kilometer.
-The proportion of whites declined from 75 percent in 1990 to 47 percent in 2000.
-According to the results of the most recent census, Hispanics make up the second largest population group with a share of 32 percent, 12 percent are of Asian descent and 7 percent are black.
-The share of the urban population is about 90 percent.
+California is the most populous state in the USA.
+The average population density is about 80 inhabitants per square kilometre.
+The proportion of whites fell from 75 percent in 1990 to 47 percent in 2000.
+According to the results of the most recent census, Hispanics are the second largest population group with a share of 32 percent, 12 percent are of Asian descent, and 7 percent are black.
+The proportion of the urban population is about 90 percent.

 Education and culture:

 In 1866, the first state schools were established in California.
-The most important university is the 1868 founded University of California, whose facilities are distributed throughout the state.
+The most important university is the University of California, founded in 1868, whose institutions are spread throughout the state.
 It is one of the largest universities in the world.
 Stanford University was founded in 1891 by Leland Stanford.
-The most visited cultural venues include the Los Angeles County Museum of Art and Museum of Contemporary Art and the J. Paul Getty Museum in Malibu, a replica of an ornate Roman villa housing a collection of antiques and European paintings.
-Worth seeing are also u. a. the Griffith Observatory in Los Angeles and the Mount Palomar Observatory, located 80 kilometers northeast of San Diego.
+Some of the most visited cultural institutions include the Los Angeles County Museum of Art and Museum of Contemporary Art, as well as the J. Paul Getty Museum in Malibu, a replica of an ornate Roman mansion that houses a collection of antiques and European paintings.
+Also worth seeing are the Griffith Observatory in Los Angeles and the Mount Palomar Observatory, which is located 80 kilometers northeast of San Diego.

 Economy:

 In addition to crude oil and natural gas, important raw materials include mercury, tungsten, asbestos, gravel, copper and iron ores.
-Farming and forestry are of great economic importance: California produces more agricultural products than any other state.
-The most important crops include u. a.
-Grapes, cotton, rice, wheat and corn.
-California accounts for about one-tenth of all US timber production, and fishing accounts for about 4 percent of the US total.
-The main fish species are swordfish, salmon, tuna and herring.
-Important industries are u. a. the aerospace industry and the computer and electronics industries.
+Agriculture and forestry are of great economic importance: California produces larger quantities of agricultural products than any other state.
+The most important crops include grapes, cotton, rice, wheat and maize.
+California accounts for about one-tenth of the total timber production in the United States, and fishing accounts for about 4 percent of the total catch in the United States.
+The most important fish species are swordfish, salmon, tuna and herring.
+Important industrial sectors include the aerospace industry as well as the computer and electronics industry.

 Language: